-- In many circumstances we will use a multiplier that is based on a t-distribution, instead of 1.96.
+- When n is small and the population is approximately normal, we will use a multiplier that is based on a t-distribution, instead of 1.96.
 The t multiplier is dependent on the sample size and confidence level. - For a theory-based confidence interval for a population mean (called a one-sample t-interval) to be valid, the observations should be approximately iid (independent and identically distributed), and either the population should be normal or n should be large.
 Check the sample distribution for skew and asymmetry.